After Wisdom Tooth Removal

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

-- Stiffness (Trimus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
-This is a normal post-operative event which will resolve in time.
+- Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
+This is a normal post-operative event that will resolve in time.

-Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures have been placed in the area of surgery to minimize post-operative bleeding and to help to heal.
 Sometimes they become dislodged, this is no cause for alarm.
-Just remove the suture form your mouth and discard it.
+Just remove the suture from your mouth and discard it.
 The sutures will be removed approximately one week after surgery.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is no discomfort associated with this procedure.
 So it’s really nothing to worry about.

 The pain and swelling should subside more and more each day following surgery.
-If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions: Integrative Oral & Facial Surgery in McLean VA Phone Number 703-388-2889.
+If your post-operative pain or swelling worsens or unusual symptoms occur call our McLean office for instructions: Integrative Oral & Facial Surgery in McLean VA Phone Number 703-388-2889.

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
-In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.
+In the meantime, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Brushing your teeth is okay — just be gentle at the surgical sites.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
 Call the office if this occurs: Integrative Oral & Facial Surgery in McLean VA Phone Number 703-388-2889.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
-If you get light headed, stop exercising.
+If you get light-headed, stop exercising.